AlviEbneAlam/Url-Shortener/README.md

 The list of endpoints related to accessing the home page of ui-

 1. /host-url/base-url/welcome
+2. Click on retrieved short url on welcome page to get original long url
 ## Issues

 * Failed to implement redirection due to cors.